 The preparation of the Company's financial statements requires management to make estimates, judgments and assumptions that affect the reported amounts of revenue, expenses, assets and liabilities and the accompanying disclosure, and the disclosure of contingent liabilities.
-Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
+Uncertainty about these assumptions and extractions and extractions are continued in the company of the continued in the company of the result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.